gsadovski/gsadovski.github.io/_posts/2025-01-10-cauchy-problem.md

 Mathematically, determinism is modelled by a system of equations whose solutions exist, and can be uniquely determined.
 Usually the system is differential with respect to some "time" parameter, and the minimal set of data is the Cauchy (initial) data.
 Systems like these are said to have a *well-posed Cauchy problem*.

 Examples in Physics are plenty: Newton's 2nd Law, Newton's Law of Gravitation, Maxwell's equations, Schrödinger's equation in the absence of measurements (collapses of the wave function), *etc*.
 Granted, these examples have much simpler dynamics than GR.
 Newton's 2nd law and Schrödinger's are ordinary differential equations.
 Newton's Law of Gravitation and Maxwell's are PDEs, but they are linear.
-But they reveal that the same reason that gives GR so much richness in its physical description, also cripples its mathematical understanding, and possibly its predictability.
+Nonetheless, these examples reveal that what gives GR so much physical richness, is also what cripples its mathematical understanding, and possibly its predictability.

 A detailed study of GR's dynamics needs to address the proof of existence and uniqueness of its solutions.
-As mentioned, a natural step is to attempt to formulation of a well-posed Cauchy problem for Einstein's equations.
+As mentioned, a natural step is to attempt to formulate a well-posed Cauchy problem for Einstein's equations.
 However, this has proven to be difficult to do.

 An important tool in this endeavor is the use of the harmonic gauge condition.
 In this gauge, Einstein's equations assume the form of quasi-linear hyperbolic PDEs (wave-like equations).
 Choquet-Bruhat theorem then guarantees, at least, the *local* existence and uniqueness of solutions.
+In other words, GR locally is a well-posed Cauchy problem.

 The Arnowitt-Deser-Misner (ADM) formalism plays a major role in clarifying Choquet-Bruhat's results.
 But it also implies a particular choice of global spacetime foliation.
 This is a much more restricted framework, applicable to only a subspace of solutions.

 Finally, the *global* proof of existence and uniqueness is still an open problem in the mathematical-physics of GR.
 In fact, the theorems of existence of spacetime singularities, and the possible existence of Cauchy horizons indicate that a global proof might not exist.
+In other words, GR might not be a globally well-posed Cauchy problem.

 The Weak and Strong Cosmic Censorship Conjectures (CCCs) were formulated in an attempt to mitigate this situation.
-Nevertheless, recent and old results are pilling up against the validity of CCCs.
+Nevertheless, recent and old results are pilling up against their validity.
 One is then left wondering how predictive GR really is.

 ## The harmonic gauge

 GR has dynamics invariant under the group of diffeomorphisms among Lorentzian 4-manifolds.
 This means that its physical solutions are equivalence classes under these maps.
-Each class, or each physical solution, has many (actually, an infinite number) equivalent representatives.
+Each class, or each physical solution, has many (actually, an infinite number of) equivalent representatives.
 This enormous redundancy implies that Einstein's equations are plagued with *gauge artifacts*, making them more complex than actually necessary to describe the physics of the gravitational field.

 Gauge fixing these redundancies give us a way to simplify Einstein's equations without sacrificing its physical content.
 A cleaver choice is the so-called harmonic gauge fixing conditions, defined by 4 the constraint equations,